 • Add the funnel and strainer to a glass jar and pour liquid through the strainer to sieve the leaves out of the hot syrup.

-• Use the lemon balm simple syrup as desired or store the leftover syrup in the fridge for 2-3 weeks.
+• Use the lemon balm simple syrup as desired or store the leftover syrup in the fridge for up to 1 week.

 Notes